dylangleason/beach-recommendation-service/README.md

       "id": "f5182ab3-69ad-4292-afc8-162f775043a4",
       "type": "beaches",
       "attributes": {
-        "name": "Cannon Beach"
+        "name": "Cannon Beach",
-        "description": "Located in the city of Cannon Beach, OR, this beaach is home to the famous Haystack Rocks and spans 4 miles."
+        "description": "Located in the city of Cannon Beach, OR, this beaach is home to the famous Haystack Rocks and spans 4 miles.", "location": {
-        "location": {
           "latitude": 45.889167,
           "longitude": -123.960833,
         },
-        "average_rating": 4.5
+        "average_rating": 4.5,
-        "total_ratings": 100
+        "total_ratings": 100,
         "image_url": "https://some.image.host/some_image_id"
       },
       "links": {